-Revel in the lively atmosphere and check out SoGlos’s round up of eleven places to catch a slice of the sporting action of this year’s Six Nations, with the tournament running from Saturday 4 February to Saturday 18 March 2017.
+Revel in the lively atmosphere and check out SoGlos’s round up of 11 places to catch a slice of the sporting action of this year’s Six Nations, with the tournament running from Saturday 1 February to Saturday 14 March 2020.

 Set in the heart of Gloucester, Café Rene is a historic pub and restaurant, and offers a huge screen to watch the Six Nations live.
-Featuring local and national ales and working closely with local breweries, there is a great selection of drinks on offer too.
+Featuring a special burger-and-a-pint deal exclusively for Six Nations viewers.

 Rugby fans can enjoy every match of the Six Nations at Harry Cook Free House, with drink offers available to make the sporting occasion even more enjoyable.
 The lively watering hole in Cheltenham’s Montpellier also offers a selection of pub grub to tuck into throughout the games.